tjoyner/ofvioletsandlicorice/chapter15.md

 Daniel looked at her and she seemed more mature than he'd thought; he thought of how little he'd ever spoken to her, but also the discomfort he felt when talking to her.
 Or maybe not discomfort but just unease.
 He didn't have the education, the training, the capacity for it.
 When he'd separated with Laurencine and was no longer at home, he'd been unable to say anything to her.
 He'd gone to pick her up at the house to take her to a restaurant and, he remembered, he hadn't mentioned that he would no longer be living with them.
 He'd thought that the task of explaining the reasons for the split between Laurencine and him belonged to the ex-wife, if she hadn't already understood by herself.
 It was a mistake, and over the years he'd wanted to correct it, but he wasn't able to.
 He had a knot inside that prevented it, that came to him from afar, ever since, in his home, as a child, he had learned that we express our feelings with silence or with gestures.
 That's how it was with his grandparents, that's how it was between his parents.
 At the slightest hint of discussion his grandfather would slip off into the countryside; if his father sensed a possible conflict with his mother, Daniel saw him take his fishing rod and go out.
 With Laurencine he used the technique of solitaire; he took the cards and sat at the table combining the numbers and colors.
 For himself it had worked, or so it had always seemed to him.
 Between Laurencine and him, no. And also not between Nicole and him.
 <!-- Page 120 -->

-Daniel asked, awkwardly: "Do you like Maria?" and quickly added "You get along, as friends..."
+Daniel asked, awkwardly: "Do you like Maria?" and quickly added, "You get along, as friends..."

 He wondered why he'd had to specify the feelings between the two girls.
 What was he afraid of?
-He shook his head and it reinforced the idea that [silence was the more sympathetic language regarding other people's emotions](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#comprensivo).
+He shook his head and it reinforced the idea that [silence was a more sympathetic language regarding other people's emotions](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#comprensivo).

 He said "What do you think of Giulio?" and immediately bit his tongue.